legends-of-sol/whitepaper/README.md

 ## Future Plans

-As Legends of SOL continues to evolve we have a clear vision for the future of the project.
-Our vision is to not only enhance the value and utility of "The Choice" NFT within our ecosystem but also to deliver innovative features that revolutionize the NFT landscape on Solana.
-By introducing dynamic, hot-swappable traits and leveraging sentiment analysis for deeper market insights, our future plans are designed to foster a sustainable, vibrant, and interconnected community trait market place.
-Here, we outline the key initiatives that will drive the next phase of growth for Legends of SOL, building on our huge initial successes to date.
+As Legends of SOL continues to evolve, we have a clear vision for the future to add real utility to "The Choice" through hot-swappable traits, a trait market-place and NFT sentiment analysis tooling.
+By introducing dynamic, hot-swappable traits we aim to create a circular economy not only for Lengends of SOL traits, but for the whole Solana NFT ecosystem.
+This is what we are in the process of executing in the coming weeks.

 ### The Choice NFT